charliecalvert/CloudNotes/Assignments/Ec2GetStarted.md

 ls ~/Git
 </pre>

-It should show that you have a JsObjects directory.
+It should show that you have a JsObjects directory and also your repository for this class (isit320-lastname-20XX).

 ## Billing After Quarter Ends {#billing-after}